 Predator as satirical Deconstruction of the 80s action movie and Schwarzenagger canon

 Predator is not just a great sci-fi action/horror flick; it is also a rather clever deconstruction of the American action film as it was in the 80s, specifically of the kind made by its star - in particular, Commando.
 The first "section" of the film, before the introduction of the Predator, basically appears to be the typical Arnie action fare: loud, explosive, lots of cheesy one-liners and radioactive levels of machismo.
-In fact, this whole segment is so over-the-top it's impossible to take seriously, nor is it taken seriously within the film; there is obviously some sizeable tongue planted firmly in cheek here, as opposed to Commando, which plays everything completely straight.
+In fact, this whole segment is so over-the-top it's impossible to take seriously, nor is it taken seriously within the film; there is obviously some sizeable tongue planted firmly in cheek here, as opposed to Commando, which plays everything completely straight (and ironically, is much funnier for it).
 Then the Predator shows up, and what was a textbook Ahnold action flick rapidly descends into an increasingly suspenseful and genuinely creepy stalker film, with a scifi twist.